DataScienceBrad/NN/README.md

 ###[Donut Chart(GMO)](https://github.com/maqsoftware/PowerBI-visuals/blob/master/src/Clients/CustomVisuals/visuals/donutChart(GMO)/donutChart(GMO).ts)
 A doughnut charts represent data as slices, where the size of each slice is determined by the slice value relative to the sum of the values of all slices.
 Each data series that you plot in a doughnut chart adds a ring to the chart.
 These rings have different colors for easy representation of the data slices in doughnut chart.
 ![Donut Chart](https://raw.githubusercontent.com/maqsoftware/PowerBI-visuals/master/src/Clients/CustomVisuals/visuals/donutChart(GMO)/Images/DonutChart_Screenshot_410_424.png)

+### Grid (Coming soon)
+Grid allows you to add a paginated grid on the report.
+It allows you to specify on which column should the grid be sorted by default and in which order.
+It also allows you to call an API on any column if further processing needs to be done.

+### Lift Chart (Coming soon)
+Lift chart is used to show the lift data with respect to ideal data.
+It is commonly used for prediction models and how different models perform against each other.

 ## What is included